spikelynch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 An Action SHOULD have a human [agent] who was responsible for authorising the action, and MAY have an [instrument] which associates the action with a particular piece of software (for example, the CMS or data catalogue through which an update was approved).
 As with equipment, an instrument should be of `@type` IndividualProduct.

+An Action's status MAY be recorded in an [actionStatus] property.
+The status must be one of the values enumerated by [ActionStatusType]: ActiveActionStatus, CompletedActionStatus, FailedActionStatus or PotentialActionStatus.

-An Action which has failed MAY record any error message in an [error] property.
+An Action which has failed MAY record any error information in an [error] property.

 [UpdateAction] SHOULD only be used for actions which affect the DataSet as a whole, such as movement through a workflow.